JoinCODED/WS-Flutter-M9-CRUD-With-API/04_updating_data/03_put_method.md

-Back to our `dio` file, we'll create a function that is very similar to the `createBook` function.

-So what is our endpoint?
+Here is the endpoint for updating a book:

 ```
 Put, https://coded-books-api-crud.herokuapp.com/books/{bookId}
 ```

-The method is `put` and we need to also send the `{bookId}` in the url, how to do this?
+**Note:** The put method requires data which is the updated book, as well as the `id` of the book we want to update.

+7. Back to the `dio` file, create a function named `updateBook` similar to the `createBook` function.

 ```dart
   Future<Book> updateBook({required Book book}) async {